 Across the nation, as the fall 2010 semester opened, we began to hear about a resurgence in bedbugs in hotels and college residence halls.
 The Rochester Democrat and Chronicle, AOL News, and Inside Higher Education all describe more bedbug sightings than the US has seen since the early part of the twentieth century.
-Bedbugs enter institutions along with residents by hopping onto luggage and settling into sheets that have lots of human contact--and a source of bedbug food.
+Bedbugs enter institutions along with residents by hopping onto luggage or traveling into buildings in furniture brought in from outside (take care about purchasing used furniture).
+They settle into sheets that have lots of human contact--and a source of bedbug food.
 This National Geographic video explains how bedbugs enter houses and make contact with sleeping humans:

 If you find bites on your skin, and you suspect bedbugs, please do the following:

 Bedbugs aren't going to hurt you, but some people may have alergic reactions and others get infections when they scratch their bites.
-Regardless of their relatively minor harm to you, we know that bedbugs are unpleasant to think about, and if you prefer to temporarily leave the area rather than inspect your mattress, talk to your RA and your neighbors.
-If you're more comfortable in a sleeping bag on someone else's floor for the night, you should take that option.
+Regardless of their relatively minor harm to you, we know that bedbugs are unpleasant to think about.

 Bedbugs settle can show up in anyone's home--regardless of your neighborhood.
 Please do not fear any judgment if you suspect there are bugs in your room.
 And please report them.